biggie-boss/LoreRim/README.md

 - In general, you will get less loot from random enemies, but loot from bosses is mostly unchanged.
 - Reward from quests makes more sense.
 Killing dragons will still net you a lot of gold, but taking a quest to kill some random bandits or a wolf won't give as much.
 - Cost of fast traveling has been greatly increased.
 It's not better to use a carriage.
 - Hearthfire home prices for addons are now their vanilla price.
 It didn't make sense to kill Drelas for free but have to pay insane amounts of money for a little homestead.
+- Most quests that gave tiny amounts of gold for no reaason should now give more.
 - Horses are cheaper.